cuthbertLab/music21/music21/documentation/source/about/about.rst

 work on music21, Cuthbert is currently writing a book on sacred music in Italy during the age of the Black Death and Great Papal Schism.

-**Christopher Ariza** is Former Lead Programmer of music21 and was Visiting Assistant Professor of Music at M.I.T. from 2010 to 2013.
-Prior to joining the music21 project, Ariza was Assistant Professor of Music Technology at Towson University in Baltimore.
+**Christopher Ariza** is Emeritus Lead Programmer of `music21` and was Visiting Assistant Professor of Music at M.I.T. from 2010 to 2013.
+Prior to joining the `music21` project, Ariza was Assistant Professor of Music Technology at Towson University in Baltimore.
 He has published and presented numerous articles and papers on algorithmic composition and generative music systems.
 Ariza received his A.B. degree from Harvard University and his M.A. and Ph.D. degrees from New York University.

+**Benjamin Hogue** is Former Lead Programmer of `music21`.

+**Josiah Wolf Oberholtzer** is Former Lead Programmer of `music21`.

 Additional contributions by many MIT students and visitors and the Open Source software community.

 Acknowledgements